eric-upchurch/brewfather-utils/README.md

 ## Limitations
 Equipment is currently assigned to my personal equipment.
 If you want a different equipment setup (which you likely will), you can replace the contents of the `templates/equipment.json` with your equipment profile from a *Brewfather* export.

-Beer styles are not configured during the conversion process (primarily because *iBrewmaster 2* used 2008 BJCP guidelines, whilst *Brewfather* uses 2015).
+Beer styles are not configured during the conversion process (primarily because *iBrewMaster 2* used 2008 BJCP guidelines, whilst *Brewfather* uses 2015).
 I recommend editing the batch recipe through *Brewfather* after import to set to the style you expect.

 Because I live in the US, I have not tested the `--metric` option, other than making sure it does not convert most units from the backup files.
 If you use this, please check that the resulting units are what you expect.
 In particular, *Brewfather* uses grams almost everywhere except for malt/fermentable measurements, in which it uses kg.
-Because *iBrewmaster 2* stored US/imperial weights in oz, I made the assumption that it would use grams instead of kg for mass/weight.
+Because *iBrewMaster 2* stored US/imperial weights in oz, I made the assumption that it would use grams instead of kg for mass/weight.
 This assumption may be incorrect (please let me know if it is!).